intave/documentation/guides/intave-01-getting-started.md

 But we need more step to boot Intave properly.
 <br>

-## Verification
+## Verify
 Before you begin, you must verify the machine you are using.

 1. Visit [https://intave.de/hardware](https://app.intave.de/hardware)
 2. Alongside verified hardware, you can see currently pending verification requests.
 3. Carefully review and accept verification requests.
 ::: danger
-If you do not recognize a verification request, contact us
+If you do not recognize a verification request, contact us.
-4. .
 :::
-5. Start your server once again.
-Intave should now properly boot.
+4. Start your server once again.
+5. Done!

-::: tip
+::: tip NOTE
 In case you are using Pterodactyl, Docker or Kubernetes, you need to mount the folder ~/.intave/ (in the home directory of the current user in the virtual machine) to a custom, shared folder.